 One “first level” teachers must carefully prepare is the physical classroom layout.

 As a 6th grade teacher, I would see students give up just as things became difficult.
 Because of their natural intelligence, they could succeed without putting in the work that their peers were learning to do.
 So I introduced a motto.

 Using Hilda Taba’s model of inductive thinking, use your students’ prior knowledge to develop a statement about expected class behavior.

 Ask your students to write about their summer breaks, but remix their activities into a new genre or setting.
 Perhaps they vacationed at Hogwarts, Mordor, or Tatooine?
 Not interested in a writing assignment?
-Have them rewrite a Beatles song about their summer vacations.

 We’re supposed to rank fifteen items according to usefulness if we were stranded on the light-side of the moon.
 The items range from pistols to powdered milk.
 Some seem useful, but are actually worthless while others seem unnecessary on earth, but are actually vital when stuck on the moon.
 However, the structure of the activity as a website is not optimal.
 Let’s improve this and make it an awesome problem–solving exercise for our class.